Bit-Quill/opensearch-project-sql/docs/dev/sql-nested-function-where-clause.md

 ## Description

 The `nested` function when used in the `WHERE` clause of an SQL statement filters documents of `nested` object type based on field properties.
-Two syntax options are available to users see section [1.1 Syntax](#11-syntax), both syntax options achieve the goal of filtering with a `nested` field, an `Operator` and a `Literal` value.
-Both syntax options produce different DSL to push to OpenSearch based on the `AND/OR/NOT` boolean queries residing inside a `nested` query or vice versa.
-See section [4?]() for examples depicting this alternate DSL creation.
+Two syntax options are available to users, see section [1.1 Syntax](#11-syntax).
+Both syntax options achieve the goal of filtering a `nested` field with an `Operator` and a `Literal` value.
+Although semantically the syntax options can produce the same query, they will produce different DSL to push to OpenSearch.
+This difference is based on the `AND/OR/NOT` boolean queries residing inside a `nested` query or vice versa.
+See section [2.2](#22-syntax-option-1-object-tree-to-dsl) and [2.3](#23-syntax-option-2-object-tree-to-dsl) for examples depicting this alternate DSL creation.
 Testing large groups of push down execution times for identical queries using the different syntax options showed a nominal difference of approximately 3% for Syntax option 2.

 ## Table of Contents
 1. [Overview](#1-overview)